 Anxiety, in all its different forms, is one of the most common mental health challenges today.

 Acceptance and Commitment Therapy (ACT) is effective against many mental health disorders, like Generalized Anxiety Disorder (GAD), social anxiety, and substance abuse.
-Patients are taught to train their psychological flexibility to deal with difficult situations instead of avoiding them.
+Clients are taught to train their psychological flexibility to deal with difficult situations instead of avoiding them.

 How does a person with anxiety act?

 Anxiety is a state of tension aroused by a specific trigger.
 Those triggers are different from person to person.
 As Charles Duhigg (author of The Power of Habit) says there are 5 types of triggers: time, location, emotional state, preceding events, and other people.
 Some common ones include: